SJSU272LabF17/Find-DupQuora/README.md

 Detecting duplicate questions on Quora

 ## Objective
-This project aims to find the duplicate questions on Quora using NLP and Data Mining Techniques.
+This project aims to find the duplicate questions on Quora using NLP and Machine Learning Techniques.

 ## Team Members
 1) Thejaswi Kampalli